content-made-simple/cms0/README.md

 - **Minimal**: reject code / framework that does more than we **explicitly** need at any moment.
   - We appreciate that what defines **needs** is slippery:
     - do we need to test anything? do we need to reduce repetition?
-    - we answer these in reference to the other principles and if they are not justified through those, we reject.
+    - we answer these in reference to the other intentions and if they are not justified through those, we reject.
 - **Safe**: ensure that the data is stored safely and cannot be lost.
 - **Secure**: ensure that actions on data are secure.
 - **Defer**: only take decisions at the [Last Responsible Moment](https://blog.codinghorror.com/the-last-responsible-moment/).

-### Process

-- Pair program
-- Commit directly to main
-- Review every time a namespace passes 200 lines, using that as our [Norris number](https://www.teamten.com/lawrence/writings/norris-numbers.html)
-  - Clojure, being a LISP, is much denser and expressive than C-style languages so 10:1 (where 10 lines of another language = 1 line of Clojure) seems about right.
-- Think about stuff and propose it to each other, even in code on the main branch.
-  - Only use code that we have consensus around.

-### Architecture
+## Architecture

 - Server-side rendering (defer)
   - HTML only, delivers an extremely basic UI.
 Evolve as needs must.